simongriggdotinfo

 Techtones

-Chris Burt & Steve Roach do film and TV sound (Steve for TV3 I think), Peter Solomon lives in Auckland and Jimmy Jurucevich was last heard of as an electrician in Melbourne.
+Chris Burt & Steve Roach do film and TV sound, Peter Solomon seems lives in Auckland and works in IT, and Jimmy Jurucevich is an electrician in Melbourne working at the University.
 Steve plays in The Grifters.

 The Screaming Meemees

-Michael O'Neill and Peter Van Der Fluit both live in Auckland and still make music and run Liquid Audio in Grey Lynn.
+Michael O'Neill and Peter Van Der Fluit both live in Auckland and own Liquid Audio in Grey Lynn.
 Mike is also a property owner of some substance.
 Peter and Mike wrote a rock opera in 2010, based around Romeo and Juliet.
-It premiered in London in June of this year.
-Tony Drumm is a sculptor in Auckland (and a qualified lawyer).
+It premiered in London in June 2011.
+Tony Drumm is a lawyer in Auckland for a aviation company.
+He also sculpts and has exhibited.
 Yoh lives in Byron Bay, NSW and is a landscape gardener.
-A reunion fell through a few years ago - which some might see as a relief!
+A reunion fell through a few years ago – which some might see as a relief!

 Liquid Audio